What are Active Directory Servers?

 eG Enterprise provides an automatic and simple way to monitor account lockouts in Active Directory.
 The AD monitoring system detects the accounts that are currently locked out.
 It can also be configured to detect and report on any new account lockout events.
 Alerts will be triggered to administrators as soon as an account lockout is detected.
 Critically, the alerts are detailed enough, providing administrators with information as to why the lockout happened –which device did the user connect from and which domain did he/she log into.
 Administrators can also get detailed reports on accounts locked during a specified period.

 In addition to alerting administrators and providing a detailed report on user lockout events, eG Enterprise also monitors other aspects of Active Directory performance.
-For instance, in the above example, the AD monitoring system detected replication failures between Active Directory servers that were causing the account lockouts.
+For instance, in the above example, the AD monitoring system detected replication failures between AD servers that were causing the account lockouts.

 Microsoft provides tools that administrators can use to detect and manage Active Directory account lockouts.
 The table below summarizes how eG Enterprise can simplify account lockout detection and alerting: